This site requires JavaScript, please enable it in your browser!

 By Cirion, with 1 reply.

-Replied to by danpost, almost 8 years ago:
+Replied to by danpost, about 8 years ago:

 The method call on the right side of line 5 does not return any value (it is a 'void' method).
 So, you are not assigning anything to the 'run4' variable on the left.
 Set the variable to a copy of 'run1' using 'new GreenfootImage(run1)', then mirror the new image on the next line.